-I am a Ph.D. student in the Science, Technology, and Environmental Policy program, researching policy and governance frameworks for promoting resilient climate adaptation among the worlds’ 500 million smallholder farming households.
+I graduated from the Princeton School of Public and International Affairs' Science, Technology, and Environmental Policy program in 2022.
+My research focuses on policy and governance frameworks for promoting resilient climate adaptation among the worlds’ 500 million smallholder farming households.
 I am working with Professor Michael Oppenheimer from the Princeton School of Public and International Affairs, and Professor Simon Levin from the Department of Ecology and Evolutionary Biology.